pablomm/seq_nms_yolo/README.md

     wget https://pjreddie.com/media/files/yolov2-tiny.weights
     ```
 ## Testing

-At this point, the code should be running properly.
+At this point, the code should run properly.
 Test with a video example.

-1. Test you are using the correct python version (the one of the environment).
+1. (Optional) Test you are using the correct python version (the one of the environment).
 In can be tested by running

     ```bash
     which python